kamranayub/kamranayub.github.io/input/posts/2020-08-21-course-testing-progress-web-apps-cypress-webdriverio.md.md

 The sample was built using [Ionic Framework](https://ionicframework.com/) and it was my first time using the framework to build something (there's no better way to learn, right?).
 I was *extremely impressed* with how easy it was to build using the framework and all the features provided out-of-the-box.
 I think there's even more that could be done using [Capacitor](https://capacitorjs.com/), which I'm not currently using, to provide abstractions over some of the native APIs like notifications, geolocation, etc.

+In the course I use [Netlify](https://netlify.com) to host deployment previews and for GitHub Actions [I forked an existing action](https://github.com/kamranayub/wait-for-netlify-action) to make it work a bit better using the Netlify API to "wait" until a deployment preview commit was up and running before running tests against it.

 ## How Much Work Was It?